 As the name suggests, these are the expert link builders.

-Wiep’s Link Building Blog – Wiep’s monthly link roundups are must reads.
+Wiep’s Link Building Blog – Wiep’s monthly link roundups are must-reads.
 You can’t really be following the latest in link building unless you pay attention to Wiep’s roundups, which canvas both the popular and the unknown [where lots of goodies are].
-And Wiep’s own link bait content is is quality, too.
+And Wiep’s own linkbait content is quality, too.
 I can’t say enough good things about Wiep’s blog, so to supplement, I’ll say something bad – he doesn’t publish frequently enough!

 Local SEO, search and related internet marketing tips and news get done by these fellows.